Kay D. Toran, President/Chief Executive Officer

 Ms. Toran received her Bachelor of Arts from the University of Portland and her Masters of Social Work degree from Portland State University.
 She also received an Honorary Doctorate from The University of Portland.

-Ms. Toran’s current volunteer service includes membership on the following boards: Albina Community Bank; Oregon Education Investment Board; the Board of Regents for the University of Portland; and the Oregon Community Foundation.
+Ms. Toran’s current volunteer service includes membership on the following boards: Albina Community Bank, The Board of Regents for the University of Portland, and the Oregon Community Foundation.
 Ms. Toran also serves on the Providence Health and Services’ Community Advisory Council.

 Glenn W. Fung, Chief Financial Officer